Sonic screwdriver: Sonic sunglasses

 In his first appearance at the beginning of series nine of Doctor Who, the Doctor is seen wearing black Ray-Ban sunglasses ("The Magician's Apprentice"), and he says that he no longer has his sonic screwdriver.
 Later, in "The Witch's Familiar", he unveils that the sunglasses are actually a wearable version of the screwdriver, claiming that he is "over" screwdrivers: "They spoil the line of your jacket."
 The glasses are used by the Doctor, and Clara on occasion, throughout the ninth series.

-The sonic sunglasses appears to have the same basic functions as the traditional sonic screwdriver, such as scanning objects, while having features not seen before:
+The sonic sunglasses appear to have the same basic functions as the traditional sonic screwdriver, such as scanning objects, while having features not seen before: